loopstick/ResourcesForClasses/StrainRelief/README.md

-(Hot glue doesn't work well if you are in a hot place (like the desert) or it the motor is running hard enough to geet hot).
+(Hot glue doesn't work well if you are in a hot place (like the desert) or it the motor is running hard enough to get hot).